enthought/enaml/docs/source/api_ref/enaml.widgets.rst

 An Enaml widget's interface describes the attributes and events that the widget exposes as its API.
 Changes to these attributes and events cause message to be sent back and forth between the Enaml widget and a given toolkit implemenation.
-Enaml automatically orchestrates this message passing in an asyncronous manner.
+Enaml automatically orchestrates this message passing in an asynchronous manner.

 .. inheritance-diagram::
     enaml.widgets.abstract_button.AbstractButton